Partnership area: 869,822 ha

 We're working together on a long-term project to secure the future of Alwal (the Golden-shouldered Parrot), one of Australia’s most endangered birds and a totemic species for Olkola.
 More broadly, our partnership joins two 'knowledge pathways', explained by Chairperson Mike Ross as one of the most important elements of caring for country:

-“Our job is to link our traditional knowledge and cultural knowledge with the scientific way – there is a pathway there, there has always been a pathway between our traditional knowledge and science.
+“Our job is to link our traditional knowledge and cultural knowledge with the scientific way.
+There's a pathway there, there has always been a pathway between our traditional knowledge and science.
 If we can link that (to protect the environment) then our work will have been completed…”

 - Mike Ross, Olkola Chairperson.